ABHISHEkabiii/Automatic-Image-Captioning/README.md

 ## Project B — BLIP Transformer (Advanced)

-The second system uses **Salesforce BLIP** (Bootstrapping Language-Image Pre-training), a state-of-the-art vision-language model that drastically outperforms classical CNN+LSTM approaches — no training required.
+The second system uses **Salesforce BLIP** (Bootstrapping Language-Image Pre-training), a state-of-the-art vision-language model that requires no training — zero-shot captioning out of the box.

 ### Architecture